elevate0123/CSE/06 Sociology/Paper 1/06 Work and Economic Life +.md

 >"The exploitation of labor is the root of all social problems." - Friedrich Engels

 > [!quote] Alienation - #Marx
-> "Alienation is the experience of being disconnected from one's work, oneself, and others." - Karl Marx
+> "Alienation is the experience of being disconnected from one's work, oneself, and others"

 #### Features
 1. Major economic activity - Mass production in factories